 This brief chapter examines a handful of anomalous notice provisions and periods and recommends some updates in light of practice issues.

 Conclusion

-The committee encourages responses to its proposals.
-Comments from readers will be fully considered by the committee, as they play an important part in the process of crafting this project's final recommendations.
-Those final recommendations will be submitted to the provincial government.
+This report's final recommendations will be submitted to the provincial government.
 The province of British Columbia regularly updates strata legislation.